African Burial Ground National Monument: Construction and dedication

 GSA ran a design competition for the site memorial in consultation with stakeholders and community activists, attracting over 60 proposals.
 The winning memorial design, by Rodney Leon and Nicole Hollant-Denis, was selected in April 2005.
 The cultural landscape architect for the memorial was Elizabeth Kennedy Landscape Architects.

 The memorial consists of two components: the 24 ft tall Ancestral Chamber and the large Circle of the Diaspora.
 The height of the Ancestral Chamber represents the depth of the discovered graves.
-The Ancestral Chamber is made from Verde Fontaine green granite from Africa and its engraved heart-shaped Sankifa symbol from West Africa means "Learn from the past to prepare for the future".
-The Circle of the Diaspora features a map of the Atlantic area in reference to the Middle Passage, by which slaves were transported from Africa to North America.
+The Ancestral Chamber is made from Verde Fontaine green granite from Africa and its engraved heart-shaped Sankofa symbol from West Africa means "Learn from the past to prepare for the future".
+The Circle of the Diaspora features a map of the Atlantic area in reference to the Middle Passage, by which enslaved people were transported from Africa to North America.
 It is built of stone from Africa and North America, to symbolize the two worlds coming together.
-The Door of Return, refers to "The Door of No Return", a name given to slave ports set up for involvement with the age-old local institution of slavery on the coast of West Africa, from which so many people were transported after sale by their native chiefs, never to see their homeland again.
+The Door of Return, refers to "The Door of No Return", a name given to slave ports set up for the local institution of slavery on the coast of West Africa, from which so many people were transported after sale by their native chiefs, never to see their homeland again.
 The memorial is designed to reconnect ethnic African Americans to their ancestors' origins.

 On February 27, 2006, President George W. Bush signed a proclamation designating the burial site as the 123rd National Monument.
 The federal government also announced plans for a $8 million memorial at the site.
 The Burial Grounds was transferred to the operating jurisdiction of the National Park Service as its 390th unit.
 The memorial was dedicated on October 5, 2007, in a ceremony presided over by Mayor Michael Bloomberg and poet Maya Angelou.
 As part of the dedication ceremonies, the city officially renamed Elk Street as African Burial Ground Way.

-In 2016, Dan Hoeg, CEO of The Hoeg Corporation, tendered a $34.3 million offer and development proposal to purchase 22 Reade Street and the Burial Grounds to the City of New York.
-The African-American bidding group was led by Dan Hoeg, CEO of the African American owned development firm The Hoeg Corporation; Burial Ground Monument architect, Rodney Leon; and Davide Bizzi, CEO of Italian development company, Bizzi & Partners Development.
+In 2016, Dan Hoeg, CEO of the African American owned development firm the Hoeg Corporation, tendered a $34.3 million offer and development proposal to purchase 22 Reade Street and the Burial Grounds to the City of New York.
+The African-American bidding group was led by Hoeg; Burial Ground Monument architect, Rodney Leon; and Davide Bizzi, CEO of Italian development company, Bizzi & Partners Development.